geoserver/geoserver.github.io/_posts/2026-04-20-geoserver-3-0-RC-released.md

 For more information see the [user guide](https://docs.geoserver.org/main/en/user/webadmin/).

+Thanks to Stefano Bovio (GeoSolutions), Jody Garnett (GeoCat), and others for this major improvement.

 ### New User Interface Responsive Design Theme

 GeoServer now provides a responsive-design theme: